The below list of items are areas Park Forest leaders are looking to partner with county, state, and federal officials on.

 Less Intrusion on Local Revenues (State)

-The Village of Park Forest urges legislative controls over the amount of local municipal revenue that can be withheld by the State of Illinois (e.g. photo tax, utility tax collection fee, etc.).
-Also, ensure that ample legislative controls are in place so as to avoid currently-provided state services or programs from being curtailed and passed on as a local government obligation.
+The Village of Park Forest urges legislative controls over the amount of local municipal revenue that the State of Illinois can withhold (e.g. photo tax, utility tax collection fee, etc.).
+Also, ensure that ample legislative controls are in place so as to avoid currently provided state services or programs from being curtailed and passed on as a local government obligation.

 Void Exemptions for Residential Investment Property (State)